 Rosine Jozef Perelberg is a Training Analyst of the British Psychoanalytic Society, Visiting Professor in the Psychoanalysis Unit at University College London and Corresponding Member of the Paris Psychoanalytical Society.
 Previously she did a PhD in Social Anthropology at the London School of Economics.
 She has published widely in international scientific journals.
 Her books include Dreaming and Thinking; Freud: a Modern reader, and The Greening of Psychoanalysis: Andre Green ‘s new paradigm in psychoanalytic theory and practice (2017, with Gregorio Kohon).
 She is the author of Time, Space and Phantasy (2008) and Murdered Father, Dead Father: Revisiting the Oedipus Complex (2015).)
 Psychic Bisexuality: A British- French Dialogue will be published in the New Library of Psychoanalysis later in 2017.

-Second part of the interview focusing on new developments in psychoanalysis will be published soon.
+Second part of the interview focusing on new developments in psychoanalysis is now published here.

 Creed, B. (1993).
 Horror and the Monstrous Feminine: An Imaginary Abjection.
 London: Routledge.